Tea is all about groove and atmosphere,

 Complete Discography

-Tea’s newest release is “Ibiza Redoux”, a single featuring “The Godfather of Acid Jazz”, famed organist/pianist Brian Auger.
+“Ibiza Redoux”, a single featuring “The Godfather of Acid Jazz”, features famed organist/pianist Brian Auger.

 “Lisapo” means “fable” in local Congolese pygmy dialect.